iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

    : Setting Calculation Conditions_5

 .. note::
-   In Setting Calculation Conditions_2, if you change :guilabel:`X-axis velocity (m/s)` and :guilabel:`Y-axis velocity (m/s)` to :guilabel:`SurfaceVelocityX` and :guilabel:`SurfaceVelocityY`, it is possible to track tracers using surface velocity or bottom velocity.
+   In Setting Calculation Condition_2, if you change :guilabel:`X-axis velocity (m/s)` and :guilabel:`Y-axis velocity (m/s)` to :guilabel:`SurfaceVelocityX` and :guilabel:`SurfaceVelocityY`, it is possible to track tracers using surface velocity or bottom velocity.

 Executing Calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Select :menuselection:`Calculation(C) --> Execute(R)` from the menu bar, a warning will appear, so save it with an appropriate name.
+| Select :menuselection:`Simulation --> Run` from the menu bar, a warning will appear, so save it with an appropriate name.
 | The save format at this time can be either [Save to file (ipro)] or [Save as project].
 | When the save is complete, the calculation starts, and a window like the one below is displayed.